edwinlzs/chainflow/README.md

    An API call workflow could behave as if it were a frontend client calling the backend.
 In that way, you can run UI-agnostic end-to-end testing of backend endpoints by using API call workflows to simulate how a frontend would interact with the backend.

 ## Basic Usage

+_Note: Chainflow may not be compatible with Node versions past end-of-life (v16.x and below)._

 ```console
 npm install --save-dev chainflow